 You’ll have to choose the location you want because it’s typically too crowded to move from place to place.
 To get a spot along the fence at Buckingham Palace, be prepared to arrive up to an hour early and wait.

-Finish up with afternoon tea at the classic Dorchester Hotel.
 No doubt, it’s a luxurious splurge, but after having experienced life as a royal, it’s the perfect way to properly finish the experience.
 From finger sandwiches, scones with clotted cream, sweets, and of course, tea, you’ll have had a quintessential London outing.

 Start off at St. Paul’s Cathedral to admire this Anglican Church’s architecture.
 You can explore the crypt or head in the opposite direction and climb the dome’s 528 steps for spectacular panoramic London views.